Puerto Vallarta Fun For Seniors: What’s Worth Doing and What to Skip

 Bike Rentals in Puerto Vallarta:

 - Bici Bucerias: Located in Marina Vallarta, Bici Bucerias offers a wide selection of road, gravel, mountain, and cruiser bikes for rent.
-They also provide guided cycling tours ranging from 10 to 100 kilometers.
+They also provide guided cycling tours ranging from 10 to 100 kilometres.
 (Bici Bucerias)

 - Vallarta Bikes: Situated in Nuevo Vallarta, Vallarta Bikes rents urban bikes suitable for city exploration.
 They offer affordable rates and are open Monday to Saturday from 9 am to 2 pm. (vallartabikes)